Unreal Media Server supports UMS protocol for

 It is to be used when a web application handles authorization by standard web methods and provides authorized

 users with access to media resources.
-In session-based authentication Unreal Media Server
+When a web app authorizes a user, it needs to notify Unreal Media Server about this user,

-the session is expired, Unreal Media Server has to be called to remove it from
+When the user logs out or the session is expired, Unreal Media Server has to be called to remove this session from

-page to the client, session ID needs to be appended to UMS://, MMS:// or RTMP:// links, or
+page to the client, the same authentication token needs to be appended to UMS://, MMS:// or RTMP:// links, or

 "UseSessionID" method needs to be called in the client-side scripting for